nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * Quote number field should not be empty.
 * The specified quote should exist in Quotesify.
-* Quote should have a reflection added to it.
+* Quote should contain a reflection.

 Example of usage: `list -qr 1`